close Business Finance Invest Bullets Most Viewed

 High Inflation

 As inflation refers to the depreciation of money's buying power, it indirectly leads to currency devaluation.
-In case of high inflation, investors are more attracted towards commodities from foreign nations due to lower prices.
+In case of high inflation, investors are more attracted to commodities from foreign nations due to lower prices.
 This leads to an increase in imports and the continuous downfall of the nation's currency.

-High-interest rates are a premium cause for inflation rise, which is also the reason behind the rise in foreign investments in the country's currency.
-A rise in inflation also reduces the investors' trust in the currency's ability to perform well in the near future.
+High interest rates are a premium cause for inflation rise, which is also the reason behind the rise in foreign investments in the country's currency.
+A rise in inflation also reduces the investors' trust in the currency's ability to perform well in the future.
 Thus investors shy away from investing in that currency, making it lose its value in the long term.
 This relationship between exchange rates and currency is hard to maintain as the rise in inflation impacts a currency's exchange rates negatively.

 Unstable Politics

 USD still has huge power over the world as more than 62% of global currency reserves are held in it.
-Other international currencies like Euro, Japanese Yen, UK Pound, and Chinese Renminbi are also reserve currencies that are held in government or central banks.
+Other international currencies like the Euro, Japanese Yen, UK Pound, and Chinese Renminbi are also reserve currencies that are held in government or central banks.
 This shows the dominance of the USD even in the midst of the other reserve currencies.
 The stable and transparent government of the USA makes it easier for investors to keep their trust in the currency.

 So, in case of instability in terms of politics in the country, trust in USD can be in danger of declining.
 This fact is important to mention in light that USA's politics also affect other nations both directly and indirectly.